 The cumulative result of the past three years of stream research using emerging ideas and methods is an improved understanding of these intricate and fascinating biomes.
 I hope this knowledge will serve to improve the management of, and appreciation for, the veins of our shared landscape.

 Briggs, Martin Ashley, "Using Emerging Methods to Investigate Stream and Groundwater Interaction at Multiple Spatial Scales" (2012).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 27.